eclab/grains/README.md

 This is a collection of code which runs on the Tangible Waves GRAINS module, though it can be adapted to run on any Arduino with little difficulty.
 All these projects are released under Apache 2.0 except for Lattice, which is released under GPL 2.0 (as it contains Mutable Instruments code).

+## Oration

+A new implementation of Talkie which lets you select and speak multiple sentences, or random words within a sentence, from words selected from the entire Talkie vocabulary, not just a small subset.

+Status: Working

 ## Lattice

 A clone of Mutable Instruments GRIDS.
 This is essentially a "TOPOGRAF Light".
 It does the same thing but, due to limitations in GRAINS's interface, it has to simplify the parameters.
 There are different configurations provided for doing so.